-Acknowledge what has happened Provide an opportunity for those impacted to be listened to Acknowledge the emotional state of staff and pupils and allow time and space when needed.
+Acknowledge what Acknowledge the emotional state of staff and pupils and allow has happened time and space when needed.
 Some staff may not wish to or be in a position to offer support to pupils.
 Be aware that the burden of support may fall disproportionately on a small number of staff.
 The incident may lead to pupils becoming emotionally vulnerable, even if they are not directly involved.
 Symptoms may include changes in behaviour or a lack of focus in class.
-Whilst attempting to encourage a return to normality, staff should be prepared to listen to their pupils and encourage pupils to talk about their feelings.
+Provide an Whilst attempting to encourage a return to normality, staff opportunity for those should be prepared to listen to their pupils and encourage pupils impacted to be listened to to talk about their feelings.
 Give support Provide information to families on the various kinds of help and support available to them and their children.
 Pupils may be offered support from a counsellor, independent listener or outside professionals who can help them understand their reactions and develop coping strategies.
-Staff closely associated with the children involved should also be offered opportunities of support.
-Encourage the re- establishment of routines Encourage Pupils and / or Staff directly affected Every attempt should be made to provide as much continuity as possible.
-A return to normal routines should be sought as soon as is practicably possible.
-You should be aware of possible delayed reactions of those actively involved in responding to a critical incident.
-Teachers are vital in supporting pupils through a critical incident; but teachers may themselves need guidance and support.
+Staff closely associated with the children involved should also be Encourage the re- offered opportunities of support.
+Every attempt should be made to provide as much continuity as establishment of possible. routines A return to normal routines should be sought as soon as is practicably possible.
+Encourage Pupils and You should be aware of possible delayed reactions of those / or Staff directly affected actively involved in responding to a critical incident. anected Teachers are vital in supporting pupils through a critical incident; but teachers may themselves need guidance and support.
 Some pupils involved in the incident may not be able to return immediately.
 They will, inevitably, need support as they return.
 The Setting should provide an environment of patience, understanding and empathy to those pupils and/or staff returning who have been impacted by an incident.
+Each case will need to be considered individually and taking at a pace which suits the circumstance of the individual.